Multi-Level Monte Carlo Training of Neural Operators: Multi-Level Monte Carlo method

 where $\{N_i\}_{1\leq i\leq m}$ denotes the sample sizes at each level.
-Note that we do not consider discretization of the output space $\mathcal{U}$ for simplicity, but a similar argument would also work, see, e.g., \citep{bouziani2024structure}.
-The following proposition relies on a standard MLMC result~\citep{giles2008multilevel,giles2009multilevel} and provides a mean squared error bound for the MLMC estimator in \cref{eq_MLMC}.
-The proof is deferred to \cref{sec_app_add_details}.
+Note that we do not consider discretization of the output space $\mathcal{U}$ for simplicity, but a similar argument would also work, see, e.g., \cite{bouziani2024structure}.

+\paragraph{Optimal allocation of samples} Following \cite[Sec.~1.3]{giles2015multilevel}, the sequence $Y_1+\ldots+Y_m$ in the second line of \cref{eq_MLMC} provides an unbiased estimator for $\E_{a\sim\mu}[\nabla_\theta X_\theta(a)]$, which approximates it with increasing accuracy, but also increasing cost, as we require more samples at the finest level of the mesh hierarchy.
+If we assume that each term inside the $Y_i$ can be evaluated at a computational cost of $C_i$ (where $C_1\leq \ldots\leq C_m$ as the mesh becomes finer), then the total cost of the estimator is